openrasta/openrasta-core/src/OpenRasta.Benchmarks/README.md

 ## OpenRastaDemo

-This is a runnable application that returns JSON resources
+This is a runnable application that returns resources

 ## OpenRastaDemo.Benchmark